 In accordance with IPIA, as amended, and OMB Circular No. A-123, Appendix C, OFS performs and reports annually on its payment recapture program for all programs and payment activities that expend \$1 million or more, including contracts, benefits, and other payment types.
-During fiscal year 2016, OFS reviewed administrative and program payments totaling approximately \$4.4 billion.
+During fiscal year 2017, OFS reviewed administrative and program payments totaling approximately \$4.2 billion.
 OFS does not have an improper payment recapture audit contingency contract or formal management improvement program in place.
 Instead, OFS performs both targeted postaward audits and improper payment recapture audits designed to identify erroneous payments, principally applying payment offsets for any identified erroneous payments.
 OFS has in place extensive annual audit and testing procedures to monitor administrative and program payments for errors.
 To date, these procedures have identified no significant erroneous payments or audit findings.

-More specifically, with respect to administrative payments, OFS works externally with the Bureau of the Fiscal Service - Administrative Resource Center (BFS) and Internal Revenue Service - Office of Treasury Procurement Services (OTPS) to support payment recapture reporting.
-BFS processes OFS's contract and administrative payments, including payments to OFS's financial agents.
+More specifically, with respect to administrative payments, OFS works externally with the Bureau of the Fiscal Service - Administrative Resource Center and Internal Revenue Service - Office of Treasury Procurement Services (OTPS) to support payment recapture reporting.
+Fiscal Service processes OFS's contract and administrative payments, including payments to OFS's financial agents.
 OTPS solicits, negotiates, and awards contracts on behalf of OFS.
 Both organizations have extensive payment recapture audit and improper payments reporting capabilities.

-OFS also performs extensive payment recapture audit activities to identify erroneous incentive payments under the MHA program.
+OFS performs extensive payment recapture audit activities to identify erroneous incentive payments under the MHA program.
 OFS ensures that the Investor Reporting 2 (IR/2) system, the MHA system of record, is configured to calculate incentive payments in accordance with program guidelines based on data provided by servicers.
 The MHA program administrator performs a validation of all incentive payments which is then reconciled with OFS loan level payment and accounting files on a monthly basis.
 In addition, the MHA compliance agent performs post-award loan level reviews of MHA incentive payments to ensure validity in accordance with the MHA Handbook and Supplemental Directives issued by Treasury.

+In conjunction with participating states' housing finance administrations, OFS also performs targeted payment recapture audit activities to detect and prevent erroneous payments under the HHF program.
 OFS reports annually improper payments identified through its recapture audit activities.
 Improper payments, recapture audit results, and disposition of recaptured funds are disclosed within the U.S. Department of the Treasury Agency Financial Report.
 In summary, OFS has a strong enterprise risk management and internal control environment in place to prevent, detect, and correct improper payments associated with its administrative and program payments.